covidsafewatch/website/input/senate-submissions/incorrect-handling-of-potential-data-breach.md

 # May 9th, 2020 - Incident

-Discussion about a S3 bucket starts circulating in the <a href="/">COVIDSafe.watch</a> community about an Amazon S3 bucket publically serving files without authentication.
+Discussion about a S3 bucket starts circulating in the <a href="/">COVIDSafe.watch</a> community about an Amazon S3 bucket publicly serving files without authentication.
 These files were named "CovidSafeUserData".

 Geoffrey Huntley reported the matter to ASD.Assist@defense.gov.au and again via phone.